 Scan time of a 15x15mm sample is circa 60 seconds.
 From Grundium's browser-based user interface, the images can immediately be exported in JPG, SVS and TIFF formats and shared via email, uploaded to cloud services or exported to an external USB drive – or all at once.
-In addition, the device can be used as a slide server, as it has an internal storage of 500 gigabytes and a secure remote access can be set up.
+In addition, the device acts as a slide server: it has an internal storage of 500 gigabytes and a secure remote access can be set up.
 Grundium also offers an API to integrate the Ocus® scanners to your own workflow.
 Read more about the API here.

 Digital Pathology Made Simple

 The browser-based user interface of the Ocus®20 is so simple and intuitive that anybody can be trained to use it in just 15 minutes.
 A lab tech can prepare and scan the slide onsite, and an expert can sign in and diagnose on their computer just as well right next to the scanner as in a different country.
 The long 5 um depth-of-field, continuous autofocus and Z-stacking of up to 5 layers all together make sure to reveal sharp details even in less than perfect samples.
 This makes the Ocus®20 excellent for tissue pathology.

 The Ocus®20 is an incredibly practical tool for tissue pathology, second opinion and sharing scanned images online.
 Book a personal, non-binding and free of charge demo here.

 - Fully suited for remote operation, enables seamless telepathology